PrashikManwar123/Multi-Lingual-PDF-Chatbot/README.md

 Use the chat_with_pdf("Your Question") function at the bottom of the notebook to query your document.

 ## ⚙️ How It Works
-1. Hybrid Extraction Logic:

-The system avoids running slow OCR on every file.
+1. **Hybrid Extraction Logic**: The system avoids running slow OCR on every file.
 It uses a simple logic gate:

 ```bash
 if direct_extraction_word_count >= 100: